DataWraith/ascii85gem/README.txt

 command-line:

     Usage: ascii85 [OPTIONS] [FILE]
-    Encodes or decodes FILE or STDIN using Ascii85 and write to STDOUT.
+    Encodes or decodes FILE or STDIN using Ascii85 and writes to STDOUT.
         -w, --wrap COLUMN                Wrap lines at COLUMN.
 Default is 80, use 0 for no wrapping -d, --decode                     Decode the input
         -h, --help                       Display this help and exit